Tiffany Stansbury

 Tiffany Stansbury (born January 16, 1983, in Philadelphia, Pennsylvania) is an American professional basketball player in the WNBA.

 The daughter of former NBA player Terence Stansbury, Tiffany Stansbury attended college at NC State and graduated in 2006.
 Following her collegiate career, she was selected 29th overall in the 2006 WNBA draft by the Houston Comets.

 Stansbury spent the 2006 WNBA season with the Los Angeles Sparks, appearing in 4 games.
 A late pre-season cut by the Sparks in 2007, Stansbury signed with Minnesota on May 25.
 In 30 games with the Lynx, Stansbury averaged 4.3 points and 4.3 rebounds per game.
-Tiffany Stansbury also played 10 seasons in Europe (France, Italy, and Czech Republic) and Asia (Turkey).